 - Read about Dallas’s cool new More Social Less Media program and his article on how to “Sit With Your Loneliness”

-- Try using an app like Moment to track your cell phone usage throughout the day
+- Try using an app to track your cell phone usage throughout the day

 - Check out Dan Buettner’s research on the places on earth where people live the longest, in The Blue Zones and on the Blue Zones website